wso2/docs-apk/en/docs/setup/identity-platform/idp/auth0-idp.md

 1. [Access the endpoints that correspond to the application](https://auth0.com/docs/get-started/applications/application-settings#endpoints), which is available in the **Advanced Settings** section.
 2. Navigate to the `<APK-HOME>/helm-charts/` directory and open the `values.yaml` file.
-3. Update the IDP related configurations in the `ipd` section.
+3. Update the IDP related configurations in the `idp` section.
+4. Create a K8s Secret with retrieved `clientId` and `clientSecret` from Step 4 with name `apk-idp-secret`.

       ```
        idp: